Beilinson-Bernstein localization over the Harish-Chandra center: Beilinson-Bernstein localization

-\begin{remark} Within the stable setting, there are two equivalent dual formulations of a smooth $G$-category.
-By definition, we have taken smooth $G$-category to mean a module for the monoidal dg category $\D(G)$ of $\D$-modules on $G$ under convolution.
+\begin{remark} Within the stable setting, there are two equivalent dual formulations of a de Rham $G$-category.
+By definition, we have taken de Rham $G$-category to mean a module for the monoidal dg category $\D(G)$ of $\D$-modules on $G$ under convolution.
 But one can observe that for $X$ a smooth variety, $\D(X)$ is dualizable as a plain dg category.
 Furthermore, it is self-dual so that for maps $f:X\to Y$ of smooth varieties, pullback is dual to pushforward (by the projection formula).
-Thus a smooth $G$-category could equivalently be taken to mean a comodule for $\D(G)$ equipped with its coconvolution coalgebra structure. \end{remark}
+Thus a de Rham $G$-category could equivalently be taken to mean a comodule for $\D(G)$ equipped with its coconvolution coalgebra structure. \end{remark}

 The following is evident from the constructions.

 \begin{lemma} The adjunctions

 are naturally $\D(G)$-linear. \end{lemma}